Francisca-Heii/botswana-safaris/README.md

 When viewed on mobile, the tooltip only display when the user clicks on the animal icon.

 The next section is the Okavango map.
-The map shows
+It contains the controls needed to customize the display to the user's needs and to allow the user to focus on a specific area of interest.
+On the left-hand side, there are controls to the map to view on full screen,zoom in and out.
+To the left the user can choose to view either on map or setalite.
+The user can click on the marker to see places to lodge, eat and game reserves available in the Okavango Delta.